jlave2/big-orange-captions/README.md

 # HUGE ORANGE CAPTIONS
-Uses machine learning to generate rambling nonsense about arbitrary pictures
+Use machine learning to generate rambling nonsense about arbitrary pictures.

 ## Behind the scenes
 Huge Orange Captions is based on two pre-existing deep-learning libraries: